Real (2017 film): Reception

-Real received mostly negative reviews during its initial release.
+Real received mostly negative reviews.
 MaxMovie's review stated that despite Kim Soo-hyun giving justice to his dual roles, the film's plot is non-existent, the editing and special effects are amateurish, in addition to its action scenes being boring.
 One critic felt the story was confusing and named the film "one of the most distastrous films ever made".

 One critic proclaims Real to be a "future camp cult classic" that "is the 'real' deal".
 Sitges Film Festival, one of the world's foremost international festivals specialising in fantasy and horror films, has included Real in its 2017 catalogue.
 The experimental adventure that is Real is in Kim Soo Hyun's words, not an endearing film that is easy for moviegoers to fall in love with.
 Yet, in the end, love it or hate it, there is no denying that Real is "one of the most singular Korean films to emerge in years".

 When Real was released for Digital Cable TV VOD and IPTV subscription in South Korea, it topped the charts at its initial release.
 In contrast to its box office response, the movie fared reasonably well on the VOD chart.
 While it is released via VOD platform only in mid July, the movie ranked quite high on the overall chart of July 2017.

 Real received positive reviews upon its opening in Taiwan in early August.
-Critics praised Kim Soo Hyun’s acting, proclaiming that both main characters, despite looking identical, were easily distinguished through his use of body language, mannerisms, and voice acting.
+Critics praised Kim Soo Hyun's acting, proclaiming that both main characters, despite looking identical, were easily distinguished through his use of body language, mannerisms, and voice acting.

 Expat Korean movie critic/blogger Pierce Conran included Real in his list of top 15 Korean movies of 2017 for its uniqueness and originality.